Page updated 11/12/2016

 It is the health system administrator has the ultimate responsibility for managing the health care delivery system.
 Often, however, the complexity of the system makes it necessary to establish support positions to advise on and/or coordinate administrative policies, programs and operations.
 The duties and responsibilities of these support positions vary widely.
 Some are predominantly analytical and others are much more directly oriented toward operations.
 In any case, they require specialized knowledge of the basic principles and practices related to the management of a health care delivery system and the ability to apply this knowledge to solve the unique problems arising in the particular health care delivery system in which they serve.

 The requirement for specialized knowledge of the basic principles and practices related to the management of health care delivery systems is the characteristic which distinguishes health system specialists from general analytical and administrative positions.
-While specific qualification requirements vary from position to position, according to the duties and responsibilities prescribed, all positions in the series require certain basic knowledges, skills and abilities.
+While specific qualification requirements vary from position to position, according to the duties and responsibilities prescribed, all positions in the series require certain basic knowledge, skills and abilities.

 This series includes positions the principal duties of which are to advise on, supervise or perform work involving the development, coordination, direction and management of hospital housekeeping programs.
 The major concern of such programs is the maintenance of environmental sanitation within acceptable levels of bacteriological, as well as visual, cleanliness.
 The series is limited to positions of managers and assistant managers of hospital housekeeping programs, trainees for such positions and program specialists at organizational echelons above the local hospital level.
 Of the 278 employed in this occupation most work for the VA, 80 work for the Department of the Army, 4 work with the DOJ, and 4 work for HHS.